GarethMurden/genetibit/readme.md

 `Coming soon`

-Earn ribbons by completing objectives
+Enter your critters in shows to earn ribbons

 `Coming soon`